minkcv/keyframe3d/docs/README.md

 * If a node has a keyframe with data for it at the current time, then it's transform is the data in the keyframe.
 * If a node has a keyframe with data for it before and after the current time, then it's transform is interpolated between the two keyframe's data.
 * If a node has no keyframes with data for it then it has the default local transform (position: origin, rotation: facing toward -Z).
+* A node with a model can have its visibility keyframed to visibile or non visible.
+This value updates at and after a keyframe and does not apply to children.
 * A scene can have multiple cameras but the camera used at a specific time is dependent on the key camera set in the current or most recent keyframe.
 * Different cameras can have different field of views, but the aspect ratio of the animation is fixed.